-Polestar plans to manufacture the Polestar 3 alongside Volvo models at the Volvo Cars’ first US plant in Ridgeville, Berkeley County, South Carolina, from the end of 2022.
+Polestar plans to manufacture the Polestar 3 alongside Volvo models at Volvo Cars’ first U.S. plant in Ridgeville, Berkeley County, South Carolina, from the end of 2022.
 Currently, the third-gen Volvo S60 rolls out of this facility.
 The first Polestar SUV will hit the production line in the U.S. at the beginning of 2024, Ingenlath confirmed on CNBC‘s Squawk Box on June 24, 2022.
 Volvo Cars is a large shareholder in Polestar, and so, the latter benefits from its technologies, and the financial and industrial synergies.

 The Polestar 3’s production will take place in China as well, at the company’s Chengdu plant, as local production can allow pricing the EV attractively and making regional adaptations.
 Autocar has reported that the European units of the 3 will come from the Chinese plant, not the American Volvo Cars factory.
 The Chengdu plant has an annual production capacity of 150,000 units, and Volvo Cars operates it.
 It will start making the Polestar 3 in early 2023.

 At present, Polestar makes electric cars in two plants in China, for the local market as well as for exports; the niche hybrid-electric Polestar 1 is made in Chengdu whereas the Polestar 2 electric crossover is made in Luqiao.

 The Polestar 3 will share its platform and battery with the XC90’s upcoming electric sibling (Volvo Embla).
 It’d be the SPA2 platform – A skateboard chassis with a different floor assembly.